How can we make sure design review panels represent the diversity of the communities they serve?

 - For a wider overview of Design Review read Design Review Principles and Practice, produced by the Design Council, Landscape Institute, RIBA and RTPI in 2019.

 - The Mayor of London recently published a survey of design review in London, following on from the London Quality Review Charter.

 - Urban Design London produced an interesting report tracking DRP’s influence over the quality of planning applications in 2019.

-By Lauren Kehoe, Public Practice Associate & Principal Urban Design Officer at London Borough of Hounslow (published November 2020).
+By Lauren Kehoe, Public Practice Associate & Principal Urban Design Officer at London Borough of Hounslow, November 2020.